Mathématique: Chapter 46

 He tilted his head equivocally and finished his sandwich.

 “Did you escape from them?
 Were they making you work against your will?
 Are they chasing you?”
-Eli looked uncomfortably around the interior of the diner.
+Eli glanced around the interior of the diner.

 Rush started on his chips.

-“You’re just as much of a jerk in real life as you are in your interviews,” Eli whispered.
+“You’re just as much of a jerk in real life as you are in your interviews,” Eli informed him.
 “Did you know that?”

 “No,” Rush said, smirking.
 “I didnae.”

-Eli looked at him, speared another piece of ravioli, and chewed it in silent contemplation.
-“If you don’t want my help,” Eli said, “that’s fine.
-I’ve got plenty on my plate what with the two-timing Golden Tree with Growing Tree, not to mention the prep for the Astria Porta expansion pack, which is happening in something like, two weeks, so—“
+Eli speared another ravioli and chewed it in silent contemplation.
+“If you don’t want my help,” he said, “that’s fine.
+I’ve got plenty on my plate what with two-timing Golden Tree with Growing Tree, not to mention the prep for the Astria Porta expansion pack, so—”

-“—if you don’t want my help, then that’s fine with me.
-But this whole thing is just—too cinematically awesome for me to pass up without at least extending the offer.
-So, if you don’t need anything, just, stop poaching my trig students and we’ll go our separate ways.”
+“—if you don’t want my help, that’s fine with me.
+But this whole thing is too cinematically awesome for me to pass up without at least extending the offer.
+So, if you don’t need anything, stop poaching my trig students and we’ll go our separate ways.”

-Rush swept his eyes over their utterly innocuous surroundings and then looked at Eli.
+Rush swept his eyes over their innocuous surroundings and then looked at Eli.
 The child had a point.
-He spent a moment trying to perform a cost/benefit analysis on involving a young person of above average intelligence and below average ambition in his current predicament, but, as he had no idea how serious his current predicament actually was, it was difficult to say what the potential costs to Eli Wallace might be.
+He spent a moment trying to perform a cost/benefit analysis on involving a young person of above average intelligence and below average ambition in his current predicament, but, as he’d no idea how serious his current predicament was, it was difficult to say what the potential costs to Eli Wallace might be.

 “Ohhhhh, I get it.
 Okay.
 Yes.
 I’m twenty-three,” Eli said.
 “Legally an adult and a certified superfan of mathematical rockstars, especially those that indirectly screw the patriarchy.
-So come on man.
+So c’mon, man.
 Spill.”

 “You know you want to,” Eli said.

-“I have,” Rush admitted, “no personal memories that extend before dawn three days ago, when I woke up on the banks of what I now know to be the Charles River.”
+“I have,” Rush admitted, “no personal memories that extend before dawn three days ago, when I woke up on the banks of what I now understand t’be the Charles River.”

 Eli stared at him.